 Watts are the power output of an amplifier.
 Watts is the measurement of power output by class d digital amplifiers.
 The power input for regular speakers is expressed in watts.

 Speakers will be limited in their ability to handle power without damage.
 The manufacturer will provide this figure for regular speakers.

 The good soundbar specifications will be slightly different as most of them will include an amplifier.
-Connect the power cord to the soundbar, and the amplifier will drive your speakers.
+Connect the power line to the soundbar, and the amplifier will run your speakers.
 Some manufacturers will provide the output watts of the amplifier, while others won’t.

-Passive soundbars can also be made without built-in amplifier.
-This type of soundbar can be powered by an external amplifier or a typical receiver.
+Passive soundbars can also be made without a built-in amplifier.
+This soundbar can be powered by an external amplifier or a typical receiver.
 Passive soundbars are more expensive because they use premium speakers.
 They are rare, however.

 There is no distinction between high and low wattage amps.
-If you desire a free bass from distortion, you can choose a high-wattage amp.
+You can choose a high-wattage amp if you desire a free bass from distortion.

 The relationship between soundbars and wattage is intertwined.
 A soundbar with watts is also known as a volt/voltage convertor.
 Wattage is the amount of electricity produced.
 It shows how much electricity is being used at any given time.